-It happens quite often that you want to hand back different things as the result of a function, for instance four coordinates describing the bounding box of a polygon.
-But a function can only have one return value.
-It is common practice in such situations to simply return a tuple with the different components you want to return, so in this case a tuple with the four coordinates.
-Python has a useful mechanism to help with this by allowing us to assign the elements of a tuple (or other sequences like lists) to several variables in a single assignment.
-Given a tuple t = (12,3,2,2), instead of writing
+A function can only have one return value, but quite often you want to return multiple items as the result of a function.
+To work with the single return value, we simply return a container such as a tuple, a list, or a dictionary with the items you want to return.
+For instance, returning four coordinates describing the bounding box of a polygon, we can return a tuple with the four coordinates.
+Python has a useful mechanism to help with unpacking this single return value by allowing us to assign the elements of a tuple (or other sequences like lists) to several variables in a single assignment.
+Given a tuple (12, 3, 2, 2) assigned to t, instead of writing:

 top = t[0]